Sign In / Sign Out

 This digital culture program in graphic information technology is offered in partnership with the Ira A. Fulton Schools of Engineering.
 Students complement their knowledge of new media with technology and new media entrepreneurship skills, knowledge of legal and ethical issues for technology, and additional skills in graphic communication, digital illustration and design methodology.

 Students should be advised that while most requirements can be completed at the Tempe campus, courses specific to this concentration take place on the Polytechnic campus.

 A major map outlines the degree’s requirements for graduation.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

 Graduates of digital culture have a wide array of career opportunities in new media involving the fields of:

 The digital culture curriculum also prepares students for roles in the development of modern media systems that address complex sociotechnical problems, such as:

-Graduates who are interested in continuing their higher education will be well prepared to apply for admission to the top transdisciplinary new media programs in the nation, including the graduate programs through the School of Arts, Media and Engineering at ASU.
+Graduates who are interested in continuing their higher education are well prepared to apply for admission to the top transdisciplinary new media programs in the nation, including the graduate programs through the School of Arts, Media and Engineering at ASU.